JK-xpinn/jkspinnn-security-research/threat-intelligence/17ebook-domain-investigation/17ebook-report.md

 ---

+# Executive Summary

+This investigation analyzes the domain **17ebook.com** using VirusTotal threat intelligence data.

+The analysis identified multiple indicators associated with malicious infrastructure including suspicious DNS behavior, communication with malware samples, and detection by several security vendors.

+Evidence suggests the domain has been used in malware distribution activity and should be considered **high risk**.

+Security teams should block or monitor traffic related to this domain and associated infrastructure.

+---

 # 1 Investigation Objective

 The purpose of this investigation is to analyze the domain **17ebook.com** to determine whether it is associated with malicious infrastructure or cyber threat activity.